JingerGuy/ContactBook/README.md

 1. Clone this repository to get all the files ``` git clone https://github.com/JingerGuy/ContactBook  ```
 2. Install Python 3.10.6 ``` https://www.python.org/downloads/release/python-3106/```
 3. Install Flask 2.2.2 ``` https://www.python.org/downloads/release/python-3106/```
-4. Use your favourite IDE, Run the code and paste http://127.0.0.1:5000 into web browser to see the web application.
+4. Use your favourite IDE I Recommend Visual Studio Code.
+5. Open the project folder in your editor Run the code and paste http://127.0.0.1:5000 into web browser to see the web application.

+## 5. License

+Distributed with MIT License check ``` LICENSE.md ``` for information.